-Activity on state land consisted of providing a summary review on Forest Land Use Plan (FLUP) on Vallenar Bay Timber Sales and Fairbanks-Delta Area Forestry FLUPs/PBIFs that was received in 2019.
-DEC will conduct a more thorough review if these forest practice activities have the potential to affect drinking water sources and public health.
+DEC did not conduct any FRPA-related activity on state land.
+DEC will conduct a thorough review if any future forest practice activities have the potential to affect drinking water sources and public health.

 IV.
 Federal Land Activity

 The USFS continues to make progress on water quality issues by implementing the Tongass National Forest tasks identified in the Alaska Nonpoint Source Pollution Control Strategy (2013), and in the 1992 Memorandum of Understanding (MOU) between the USFS and DEC.
 The basis of DEC's work with the USFS is the state's (through DEC) authority over water quality on federal lands, per the provisions of the federal Clean Water Act.